Requiem, 2011

 And some mock me for aspiring to create worlds:

-“ye shall be as the gods”; to one a blasphemy, to another an absurdity,
+“ye shall be as the gods”; to some a blasphemy, to others absurdity,

 not realizing I’m already a fashioner—